 - (i) Implement the FAD Working Group recommendation to extend the 100% observer coverage on large-scale purse seine vessels to cover the entire year, as the IATTC and WCPFC have done.
-Such a requirement would be facilitated if it included a regional mechanism for an observer from a coastal State national program (registered with the Secretariat) to be valid in other countries' FEZs. - (ii) Implement the SCRS recommendation to increase the minimum level of observer coverage to 20% for all major fishing gears and, at the same time, strengthen CPC compliance by identifying and sanctioning non-compliance through the Compliance Committee. - (iii) Follow the example of the WCPFC and develop binding measures to ensure the safety of human observers. - (iv) Progress the development of E-monitoring and E-reporting standards for longline vessels, as soon as possible. - (v) Develop measures to require electronic monitoring for both large-scale purse seine vessels and longline vessels that will be in addition to the observer coverage levels currently required by ICCAT for the purposes of strengthening transparency of these fishing operations.
+Such a requirement would be facilitated if it included a regional mechanism for an observer from a coastal State national program (registered with the Secretariat) to be valid in other countries' EEZs. - (ii) Implement the SCRS recommendations to increase the minimum level of observer coverage to 20% for all major fishing gears and, at the same time, strengthen CPC compliance by identifying and sanctioning non-compliance through the Compliance Committee. - (iii) Follow the example of the WCPFC and IATTC and develop new binding measures that will ensure the safety of human observers, including those on carrier vessels.

+(iv) Progress the development of E-monitoring and E-reporting standards for longline vessels, as soon as possible, so that electronic monitoring can be used to ultimately achieve 100% observer coverage in the longline fishery, and in the purse seine fishery during the entire year, in order to provide reasonable estimates of bycatch and to improve overall monitoring of these fisheries and to strengthen transparency of these fishing operations.